tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 Both `configTzTime` and `configTime` functions are asynchronous.
 This means that calling the functions just starts the time synchronization.
 Time is often not synchronized yet upon returning from call.

 There is a helper function `timeSync` provided with the this library.
-The function starts time synchronization by calling the `configTzTime` and waits maximum 20 seconds for time is synchronized.
-It prints progress info and final local time to the `Serial`.
+The function starts time synchronization by calling the `configTzTime` and waits maximum 20 seconds for time to be synchronized.
+It prints progress info and final local time to the `Serial` console.
-`timeSync` has the same signature and `configTzTime` and it is included with the main header file `InfluxDbClient.h`:
+`timeSync` has the same signature as `configTzTime` and it is included with the main header file `InfluxDbClient.h`:
 ```cpp
 // Synchronize time with NTP servers and waits for completition.
 Prints waiting progress and final synchronized time to the Serial.
 // Accurate time is necessary for certificate validion and writing points in batch